 Each year, Council determines how much each property will pay for rates.
 The calculations for this can be found in Council’s Rates Resolution, which is available here!

 Who has to pay rates?

 Due to the increase in properties selling around the state at the moment, it may take a while for your property ownership to come through to Council.
 Until Council gets notification from the Land Titles Office of this change we can not change ownership details.
-When Council does receive this information, you will receive a copy of your rates and water account (where applicable) to let you know that Council has received this change of ownership and to let you know if there are any amounts owing on the property.
+When Council does receive this information, you will receive a copy of your rates (where applicable) to let you know that Council has received this change of ownership and to let you know if there are any amounts owing on the property.

 How and where can I pay my rates?